robbie10001/familyhistorywebsite/README.md

 #### Tech Stack

+#LOOK INTO SVG AT THINK ABOUT IMPLEMENTING INTO MY WEBSITE

 I will employ CSS and HTML through the use of SASS.
 I will also try and add some JAVA script minimally to the site, to gain some knowledge of this programming language.
 Ruby on Rails will also be used to create a sign up page and an emailing list for those who are interested in the site.
-The website will originally be hosted on Netlify
+The website will originally be hosted on Netlify,

 #### Target Audience/Engaging Audience